 Due in part to their “hybrid vigor,” mixed breed dogs tend to be less prone to as many genetic diseases as their full breed cousins, but they can still develop hereditary and congenital conditions, including knee problems such as patellar luxation, leg problems such as Legg-Calve-Perthes disease, liver issues such as portosystemic shunts, respiratory problems such as tracheal collapse and spine diseases such as intervertebral disc disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your small mixed breed inherits a combination of trouble from his parents, you're covered.